Microphysics of Early Dark Energy

 If we directly substitute shear model I into the equation of motion for the velocity perturbation we find

 where it becomes clear that for $c_\phi^2=A_\sigma$, we get complete cancellation of the source term for the velocity perturbation making $\theta=0$ at all times with adiabatic initial conditions.

-\subsection{Shear Model II}
+\subsection{Shear model II}

-Our second model of shear is derived directly from the density and velocity perturbations whose evolution equations are given by Eq.~(\ref{eq: delta prime})-(\ref{eq: theta prime}).
+Our second model of shear is derived directly from the density and velocity perturbations whose evolution equations are given by Eqs.~(\ref{eq: delta prime}) and (\ref{eq: theta prime}).
 We start by differentiating Eq.~(\ref{eq: theta prime}) with respect to conformal time to get a second order equation giving

 where we have assumed a time-varying equation of state and used Eq.~(\ref{eq: ca2 def}) to simplify.
-Using Eq.~(\ref{eq: delta prime})-(\ref{eq: theta prime}) we can write this second order equation as a function exclusively of $\theta$ and $\sigma$,
+Using Eqs.~(\ref{eq: delta prime}) and (\ref{eq: theta prime}) we can write this second order equation as a function exclusively of $\theta$ and $\sigma$,

 At small scales, this simplifies to

 Now we suppose that

 where $\alpha = (h'+6\eta')/2k^2$ with $h$ and $\eta$ being the synchronous gauge metric potentials.
 The right-hand side of this equation is directly taken from the shear terms in the second order differential we derived for the velocity perturbation.
 At small scales, this implies